-The sales of probiotics have exploded in recent years, as we’ve come to realize the value of healthy bacteria.
-Few would argue against the value of supplementing the diet with probiotics in addition to eating probiotic rich foods.
+The sales of probiotics have exploded in recent years, as we've come to realize the value of healthy bacteria.
+Few would argue against taking high-quality probiotics, in addition to eating probiotic rich foods.

 It's also important to feed the health bacteria so it proliferates.
 And what do probiotics eat?
 Prebiotic fiber, which can be found in fibrous vegetables like garlic, onions, leeks and artichokes.

 Bad bacteria also proliferates when you feed it excessive carbohydrates and sugar.